concord-consortium/sepa-models/readme.md

 [See the models here](http://concord-consortium.github.io/sepa-models/).

+## Developer set up

+Clone the project.
+Then

+    npm install
+    bower install
+    npm start

+Then point your browser to http://localhost:3333/lifespan.html

 ## License

 SEPA Models is Copyright 2015 (c) by the Concord Consortium and is distributed under the [MIT license](http://www.opensource.org/licenses/MIT).